streptomyces/advancedR/README.md

 ###############

-# Think of them as categories.
+# Think of them as categorical variables.

 rm(list = ls());